paulzion/smart-cashband/README.md

 # SMART CASHBAND: RFID AND BIOMETRIC SECURITY WITH BLOCKCHAIN INTEGRATION

-A secure physical unlocking and blockchain-logged authentication system that combines RFID, fingerprint biometrics, and ESP32-controlled hardware with blockchain for tamper-proof tracking.
-This project is ideal for any government or organizational use where secure asset handling is required — not limited to salary distribution.
+A secure physical unlocking and blockchain-logged authentication system that combines **RFID, fingerprint biometrics**, and **ESP32-controlled hardware** with **blockchain** for tamper-proof tracking.
+This project is ideal for any **government or organizational use** where secure asset handling is required — not limited to salary distribution.

 ---